erew70/UnbanMII-PRETENDO/Readme.md

 # How this works

 you are blacklisted much differently on pretendo, if you ever tried using a different lfcs_b that doesnt match your 3ds on pretendo, you notice you will get an error.
+So now you know that bans are handled MUCH differently

 # what is blacklisted on their end
 ## Online Play: (Matchmaking)